What is Technical Analysis? - Forex Technical Analysis Course - Forex Technical Analysis Live Forex Charts

 Support and Resistance - Forex Technical Analysis

 Support and resistance levels are points on a forex chart that tend to act as boundaries.
-A support level is usually the trough or low point on a forex trading chart whereas a resistance level is the high or the peak point on a forex trading chart.
-These support and resistance levels are used by forex traders as buy/sell points.
+A support level is usually the trough or low point on a forex chart whereas a resistance level is the high or the peak point on a forex chart.
+These support and resistance levels are used by traders as buy/sell points.

 Moving Averages - Forex Technical Analysis

 Moving averages forex indicator are used to show the average price of a forex currency pair over a given period of time.
-Moving Averages are called moving because they reflect the latest average in the movement of the forex prices.
+Moving Averages are called moving because they reflect the latest average in the movement of the prices.

 Forex Trading Strategies

 To be a successful forex trader you need to come up with a forex trading strategy that works.
-There is not one set Forex strategy that is good for all forex traders.
+There is not one set Forex strategy that is good for all traders.
 But Rather, each forex trader needs to develop their own forex strategy.

 Forex Technical Analysis is the most widely used strategy in the market and is used to decide the entry and exit points.